How You Can Beat Dementia and Build A Bullet-proof Brain

 Some other classes of drugs used in dementia are: Stimulants or nootropics (e.g. piracetam, amphetamine), putative cerebral vasodilators (e.g. ergot alkaloids, papavarine) and calcium channel blocker (e.g. nimodipine).

-There are several good websites that offer nootropic supplements, such as Nootriment.com and NaturalStacks.com.
+There are several good websites that offer nootropic supplements, such as Nootriment.com and NaturalStacks.com that might help build a bullet-proof brain.
 If interested, I suggest you read the Top Most Effective Nootropic Supplements, the Entrepenuer’s Guide to Smart Drugs and Ben Greenfield’s guide on making your own natural nootropic stack.

 Check out the list of nootropic supplements that Amazon.com has to offer: Click Here.